martschm/martschm.github.io/index.md

 ## Python

 #### [Route Optimization (brute force method)](/diploma_thesis)
-- The program gets as input a csv-file with locations (longitude and latitude) and calculates the best route (based on time/distance) querying Google Maps API
+- The program gets as input a csv-file with locations (longitude and latitude) and calculates the best route (based on time/distance) starting from a specified location querying Google Maps API

 ---